|Copa Libertadores 1992|

 The "Tiger" was the first Afro-Brazilian professional players in Brazil.
 He was also one of the first star players from Brazil.
 He played 22 times for Brazil, including wins in the 1919 and 1922 editions of the Copa América, scoring ten goals.
 He did not attend the first World Cup Finals in 1930 because only players from Rio traveled to Uruguay.
 He was a son of a German immigrant father and an African Brazilian mother.

--- Jose Poy appeared in many lists among Sao Paulo's greatest keepers.
+-- Jose Poy appeared in many lists for Sao Paulo's greatest keepers, but I went with Roger Ceni, Waldir Peres and Zetti.

 -- Muller, Serginho Chulapa and Luis Fabiano scored many goals for the club.
 Careca was Bola de Ouro winner while playing for the club.
+Serginho Chulapa was their all-time leading scorer.
 So I left out Zé Sérgio and Gino Orlando.
 They almost made the squad.